-Some of the best Japanese cars from the 90’s are passing the 25-year mark and becoming available for import into the US.
-One of those examples is the Autozam AZ-1 kei car.
-This little car is a scaled down version of a mid-engine Italian supercar.
-Kei cars have been a popular type of vehicle in the Japanese market for years now, and there is good reason for that.
+Some of the best Japanese cars from the ’90s are passing the 25-year mark and becoming available for import into the US.
+One of those examples is the Mazda Autozam AZ-1 Kei car.
+This little car is a scaled-down version of a mid-engined Italian supercar.
+Kei cars have been a popular type of vehicle in the Japanese market for years now, and there is a good reason for that.
 For starters, Japan is a fairly crowded country thanks to its geographical size, therefore some things are smaller, like their roads and streets for example.
 There are also other advantages of having a small car.
-One of the main ones being that kei cars are lighter, cheaper, and have smaller engines, which then translates into better fuel economy.
+One of the main ones is that Kei cars are lighter, cheaper, and have smaller engines, which then translates into better fuel economy.

-The original idea for the little AZ-1 goes all the way back to 1985, when Suzuki was working on mass- prototype similar to the AZ-1.
-That plan was scrapped in favor of the roadster project that later became known as the Cappuccino.
+The original idea for the little AZ-1 goes all the way back to 1985 when Suzuki was working on a mass- prototype similar to the AZ-1.
+That plan was scrapped in favour of the roadster project that later became known as the Cappuccino.
 Mazda on the other hand, introduced their version in 1989 called the AZ-550.
-This pre-production model fully met all the kei car requirements, which stated that the cars engine must be under 660cc and the length should not be greater than 126 inches.
+This pre-production model fully met all the Kei car requirements, which stated that the engine of the car must be under 660cc and the length should not be greater than 126 inches.

 Pros and Cons

 - Unique gull-wing doors

 - Extremely fun to drive

 - Can be easily upgraded to produce more power

 - Rare so replacement parts may be more expensive

 - Becoming a collectors car so the price is increasing